Ghost Alley Espresso: History

 As of 2022, Michael Buchwald is the owner of Ghost Alley Espresso.
 Previously, Mercedes Carrabba owned both Ghost Alley Espresso and Market Ghost Tours.
 In 2014, Christopher Reynolds of Los Angeles Times said Carrabba converted "a 147-square-foot closet into this snug caffeine haven and tour-guide headquarters".

 In 2020, Carrabba read excerpts from her book Market Ghost Stories at Ghost Alley Espresso and other supposedly haunted locations at Pike Place Market.
 Rachael Jones of Seattle Refined has said of the haunt:

 According to Ghost Alley Espresso's website, Arthur Goodwin, one of the Market's first managers and a designer of the buildings, kept his office closest to Ghost Alley Espresso.
 And he's known as their resident ghost.
 Goodwin is the spirit that makes himself the most known, with baristas at the shop claiming to have felt the presence of a man in the shop.
 With one barista stating they saw the apparition of a tall man wearing a hat and standing in the doorway.

 In 2013, Ghost Alley Espresso participated in the Post Alley Hooley, a "neighborhood party" presented by the business-and-resident group Post Alley Project.
 The coffee shop was one of two in Seattle with a Modbar system as of 2015.
 During the COVID-19 pandemic, the business accepted orders via the front window.

 Reception

 Ghost Alley Espresso has been recommended in multiple editions of the Not for Tourists Guide to Seattle.
 In 2017, Rebecca Mongrain of Seattle Refined said Ghost Alley served the city's best mocha.
-Reviews in Eater, The Infatuation, and the Seattle Metropolitan have encouraged readers to visit Ghost Alley Espresso instead of the Original Starbucks.
+Reviews in Eater, The Infatuation, the Seattle Metropolitan, and The Times have encouraged readers to visit Ghost Alley Espresso instead of the Original Starbucks.
+Connor McGovern included Ghost Alley Espresso in National Geographic 2026 list of Seattle's seven best coffee shops.